boucadair/ietf-slice-overview/draft-boucadair-teas-ietf-slicing-overview.md

 ## SR-based Hierarchical Network Slices

-{{?I-D.gong-teas-hierarchical-slice-solution}} proposes a hierarchical approach for realizing RFC 9543 Network Slices in Segment Routing domain.
+{{?I-D.gong-spring-hierarchical-slice-solution}} proposes a hierarchical approach for realizing RFC 9543 Network Slices in Segment Routing domain.
 The approach involves two levels:

 * Level 1 Network Slices are realized using Flex-Algo.
 * Level 2 forwarding paths are restricted in the Level 1 topology by using SR Policy and NRP-ID in the data plane.